-As security for the obligations of the Company, 407 ETR and Cantoll under the Indenture (the "Security"), the Trustee has been granted, among other things: a leasehold mortgage on 407 ETR's leasehold interest in and to the Highway 407 ETR Lands, a security interest in all real and personal property of the Company, a security interest in all real and personal property of 407 ETR related to the Project and a security interest in all real and personal property of 6407 ETR's leasehold interest in all real and personal property of 407 ETR related to the Project and a security interest in all real and personal property of Cantoll, 9665641 Canada Inc. Such security interest includes, among other things: (i) a specific assignment of each of the Company's and 407 ETR's interest in and rights under all Project Agreements and other material agreements, (ii) an assignment of revenues and a security interest in all Funds and Accounts which are required to be maintained pursuant to the Indenture and any Supplemental Indenture, and (iii) a pledge of the shares of 407 ETR owned by the Company.
+As security for the obligations of the Company, 407 ETR and Cantoll under the Indenture (the "Security"), the Trustee has been granted, among other things: a leasehold mortgage on 407 ETR's leasehold interest in and to the Highway 407 ETR Lands, a security interest in all real and personal property of the Company, a security interest in all real and personal property of 407 ETR related to the Project and a security interest in all real and personal property of Cantoll, 9665641 Canada Inc. Such security interest includes, among other things: (i) a specific assignment of each of the Company's and 407 ETR's interest in and rights under all Project Agreements and other material agreements, (ii) an assignment of revenues and a security interest in all Funds and Accounts which are required to be maintained pursuant to the Indenture and any Supplemental Indenture, and (iii) a pledge of the shares of 407 ETR owned by the Company.